 As we know about SpaceX today, it was not built in a day.
 In its budding days of SpaceX, Musk along with Jim Cantrell and Adeo Ressi, traveled to Russia to buy refurbished Dnepr-1 rockets and converted intercontinental ballistic missiles (ICBMs) that can be used to launch artificial satellites into space.

 They met with some major Russian aerospace companies, including NPO Lavochkin and Kosmotras, but the Russians didn’t take them seriously: they had no experience in satellites or other areas of space technology, and look just to be wealthy time wasters.
 They returned home empty-handed.
 A year later, Musk went to Russia again, but this time with Mike Griffin, formerly of NASA’s Jet Propulsion Laboratory.
 They were looking more convincing and professionally credible to the Russian and as a result, they offered Musk one rocket for $8 million.

-5. Best product should match best people
+5. The best product should match the best people

 “I think it is a mistake to hire huge numbers of people to get a complicated job done.
 Numbers will never compensate for talent in getting the right answer (two people who don’t know something are no better than one), will tend to slow down progress, and will make the task incredibly expensive.”- Elon Musk.
-If you want to make very best products you have to hire very best people in their field.
+If you want to make the very best products you have to hire very best people in their field.